khantauheed77/AI-Website-Builder/README.md

 ## 4. Configure Environment Variables

-Create the required `.env` files using the configuration described in the **Environment Variables** section.
+Create the required `.env` files using the configuration described above.

 ---